5Dev24/PyBytesFast/src/optimizer/README.md

 ## Goal

 The goal of this project would be to be able to pass the source code to this project into it and get an optimized version out.
+Optimizes code at runtime.